CSRA DUATS on the Web provides

 is a free FAA-sponsored service to pilots, dispatchers and others

 authorized by the FAA.
-Legitimate users are encouraged to use CSC DUATS
+Legitimate users are encouraged to use CSRA DUATS

 as much as needed and without reservation.